-Getting a new writer on board is always a joy and this is no exception.
-We’ve marvelled at her Dreamcast collection on the Dreamcast Junkyard Facebook group for a few years now and thanks to a recommendation from our Chris she is now contributing great reviews like this one!
-Mr Driller is hopefully the first of many.
+We’ve marvelled at her Dreamcast collection on the Dreamcast Junkyard Facebook group for a few years now and thanks to a recommendation from our Chris, Faith Johnson is now contributing great reviews like this one!
+Mr Driller Dreamcast is hopefully the first of many from our new writer.

 Arcade royalty Namco were in a golden era at the turn of the century.
 With the success of Time Crisis, Point Blank, Ridge Racer, along with critically acclaimed Soulcalibur, it appeared as though Namco could do no wrong.
 Luckily for home console owners many of these great arcade titles found their way to our living rooms.
 The same arcade port treatment was given to a lesser known title from this factory line of arcade hits, Mr. Driller.

 Mr. Driller Dreamcast is an action puzzle game released for the Namco System 12 arcade board in 1999.
 A spiritual successor to Dig-Dug, it was originally intended to be the third entry in the classic series.
 It was later ported to the Dreamcast, PlayStation, Game Boy Colour and WonderSwan between 2000 and 2001.
 We take a look at the Dreamcast port for this review.

 The thumping intro to Mr. Driller explains the story.
 By story I mean back of a fag packet one liner (ha ha! – Ed).
 Random colourful blocks have started descending on Downtown and Susumu Hori, the titular “Mr. Driller”, must dig down to the city’s core to eradicate them.
 To be honest the story is completely pointless as this game is all about high scores and twitchy arcade gameplay.